pdn4kd/pdn4kd.github.io/_posts/2023-08-01-stage_optimization.markdown

 The payload mass is a partial misnomer, since it is really all of the parts of the rocket that are not engines, tankage, or fuel.
 This "payload" is not just whatever you want to put into orbit, but also any additional control systems, decouplers, fins, etc. that come along for the ride.

 Finally, you can plug in impossible missions to this.
 It will only be obvious because the *payload mass goes negative*!
+Still, this method *is* useful for sizing (rocket) SSTOs, landers, etc.

 # Examples